Epistimio/orion/docs/src/tutorials/huggingface.rst

 using `regret plots <https://orion.readthedocs.io/en/stable/auto_examples/plot_1_regret.html>`_ and `partial dependencies plots
 <https://orion.readthedocs.io/en/stable/auto_examples/plot_4_partial_dependencies.html>`_
-These are very helpful to see what is happening during the optimization, and what can be ajusted if necessary.
+These are very helpful to see what is happening during the optimization, and what can be adjusted if necessary.